 Our newest local guide Daniel Torres was an instant hit with customers.
 Get to know the charming Peruvian below.

-So I creeped your instagram.
+So I crept out your Instagram.
 Looks like you love to travel.

-Travel is my passion and the main reason why I’m working in this industry.
+Travel is my passion and the main reason I work in this industry.
 Italy is my favourite country so far because of its culture, history, architecture, people and most of all, food!

 How did you get into guiding?

 I studied Tourism at Andina University in Cusco.
 I was working at a hotel when I met a tour guide.
-He was leading groups around Peru and South America and we became fast friends.
-He thought I had the right personality and drive to also be a guide.
+He led groups around Peru and South America, and we became fast friends.
+He thought I had the right personality and drive also to be a guide.
 Next thing I know, I’m leading trips across South America too!